rico042002/Rico-100-days-of-code/log.md

 ### Day 34: September 8, 2023

-**Today's Progress**: Covered more Array methods, concat, and used the spread operator for the first time
+**Today's Progress**: Covered more Array methods, concat, and used the spread operator for the first time.
+Solved 2 Array Challenges on the first try.

 **Thoughts:** Still covering the basics, I've seen most of this before but these are damn good use cases and explanations.
 He even breaks down when the method creates a new array, that subject used to be very confusing.
 Now I'm armed with a little bit of knowledge that could help me in a real-world situation.
 I can't wait to finish this course and try out the DSA, but I still haven't lost sight of my goal to make it to the top of iCodeThis.